-Hertha Nathorff’s first difficult experience in New York
+Hertha Nathorff’s first difficult experience as refugee in New York

 Hertha Nathorff, née Einstein (1895-1993) was a German pediatrician, psychotherapist and social worker.
 Until 1934 she worked as a senior physician at the Red…

 Das neue Land – ob es mir wirklich Heimat ist.